 Pension payments are generally transferred along with persons who move to other Nordic countries, but it is advisable to contact the pension funds providing the payments.

 Supplementary pension savings are your private property and are in addition to mandatory pension savings.

 If you choose to build up supplementary pension savings, you may contribute between 2% and 4% of your salary and your employer then pays a matching contribution.

 You can access your supplementary pension savings if you have a serious accident or illness that reduces your ability to work.

 Payment from supplementary pension savings can begin at the age of 60 or later and is paid in equal instalments until age 67 or longer.

 Supplementary pension savings are inherited upon a pensioner’s death according to the rules of the Inheritance Act.

 Who should I contact if I have questions?

 For more information see the website of the Social Insurance Administration (Tryggingastofnun).
-You can also get information by telephone at +354 560 4400.
+You can also get information from a service advisor by telephone at +354 560 4400.

 If you have any questions, please fill in our contact form.